-The Authority has set up two (02) standing committee, viz.
-Staff Committee, Audit & Management Committee to focus more attention on specific issues and design and implement development plans.
-Each Committee has been delegated powers for establishing and monitoring the organization's progress towards meeting the objectives of the Authority and achieve the set targets and goals.
+The Authority has set up two (02) standing committees, viz.
+Staff Committee, Audit and Management Committee to place more focus on specific issues and design and implement developmental plans.
+Each Committee has been delegated powers for establishing and monitoring the organisation's progress towards meeting the objectives of the Authority and achieve the set targets and goals.
 Notwithstanding the delegation of powers and functions to any of the following Committee, the Board may continue to exercise its powers on any or all such matters as deemed necessary.